alinasode/alinasode/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Master's student at University of Copenhagen studying computational physics.
+I have recently graduated my Master's degree at University of Copenhagen in computational physics.

 ### What I'm currently focusing on 🌱